A road to paradise paved in misery: 4 Pepperdine students are just the latest to die on Malibu’s broken highway - KTVZ

 “My daughter didn’t graduate.
 She would be 26 years old,” Shane said.
 “She doesn’t have a career, she doesn’t have a husband, she doesn’t have friends.
 What do we now know about exactly what happened to her?”

-He combined his grief and outraged with his career, producing the documentary “21 Miles in Malibu” in hopes of bringing awareness and education to the dangers of the PCH.
+He combined his grief and outrage with his career, producing the documentary “21 Miles in Malibu” in hopes of bringing awareness and education to the dangers of the PCH.

 Shane is working to show the documentary in schools to change the culture around speed and fast cars, which he believes became glamorized in pop culture.
 Like progress made with seatbelts and drunk driving, Shane hopes speeding becomes just as stigmatized.